decred/dcrdocs/docs/faq/blocks.md

 #### **1. Can a block become orphaned after being confirmed multiple times?**

-Only if there as a reorg that is sufficiently long[^8918].
+Only if there is a reorg that is sufficiently long[^8918].
 In order for that to happen, you need more hash power working on the other side of a fork than the hash power that is working on the current best chain.

 ---